aibarra31/exercise-git/README.md

 ###Answers

 #### 1 What is Git?
+  It's the local repo that is in charge of archinving current work

 #### 2 What is Github?
+  Having the repo at a remote location

 #### 3 Describe the command that were used on Try Git tutorial.
+  Git init- initializes the git of the repository of the folder in terminal Git add . any changes or new files to repository
+  Git commit -m "changes made" it applies a comment any changes that were made Push- pushes to the repository
+  Pull- pulls from repository to my computer
+  Clone- making a copy from another repository into a new repository Branch- allows a master and branches to edit without editing the master Merge- allows the branches to come back together

 #### 4 What are the main advantages?
+  Archiving system- if any errors occur then it would be easier to find and fix

 ##Exercise

   Work on the gitTutorial folder, in order to simulate everything that was done within the Try Git Tutorial.